James C. Duff

-James C. Duff (born 1953) is the executive director of the Supreme Court Historical Society and interim dean of the University of Kentucky Rosenberg College of Law.
+James C. Duff (born 1953) is the executive director of the Supreme Court Historical Society.

 He previously served as director of the Administrative Office of the U.S. Courts (AO), from July 2006 to September 2011 and again from January 2015 to December 2020, each time being appointed by Chief Justice John Roberts.
+From 2025 to 2026, he served as interim dean of the University of Kentucky Rosenberg College of Law.

 Education and early career

 Duff graduated magna cum laude from the University of Kentucky Honors Program in 1975 with a degree in political science and philosophy, where he was Phi Beta Kappa.
 He also was a walk-on on the university's basketball team.

 After studying at the University of Edinburgh in Scotland in 1974, he returned to the U.S. in 1975 and worked for four years as an aide in the chambers of Chief Justice Warren E. Burger.
 He graduated from Georgetown Law in 1981, then worked at the law firm Clifford and Warnke, where in 1990 he became a partner.

 In 1991, a large contingent of Clifford and Warnke lawyers and staff, including Duff, merged with the firm of Howrey and Simon, where he practiced antitrust, commercial litigation, and international trade until 1996.